karlseguin/pg.zig/readme.md

 All implementations have to deal with things like: how to support unsigned integers, given that PostgreSQL only has signed integers.
 Or, how to support UUIDs when the language has no UUID type.
 This section documents the exact behavior.

 ### Arrays
-Numeric arrays aren't supported.
 Multi-dimensional arrays aren't supported.
 The array lower bound is always 0 (or 1 in PG)

 ### text, bool, bytea, char, char(n), custom enums
 No surprises, arrays supported.